golang-migrate/migrate/README.md

 Why two files?
 This way you could still do sth like ``psql -f ./db/migrations/001_initial_plan_to_do_sth.up.sql`` and there is no need for any custom markup language to divide up and down migrations.
+Please note that the filename extension depends on the driver.

 ## Credits